WasmEdge/docs/docs/embed/c/externref.md

 SquareStruct SS;
 ```

-Then users can pass the object into WasmEdge by using the `WasmEdge_ValueGenExternRef()` API.
+Then users can pass the object into WasmEdge using the `WasmEdge_ValueGenExternRef()` API.

 ```cpp
 WasmEdge_Value P[2], R[1];